 Visit Cowboys Central

 Even if you’re not a fan of America’s Team, a visit to the world headquarters of the Dallas Cowboys at The Star is a must-visit for any sports fan.
 Take dad on the ultimate football journey with a VIP Guided Tour that includes a stop at Ford Center, a 510,00 square-foot facility that hosts marquee sports events year round — be sure to call The Star for availability of guided tours.
-See where the Cowboys brass makes big decisions on draft day at the state-of-the-art War Room and then dig deep into Cowboys lore on the Nike Star Walk.
+See where the Cowboys brass makes big decisions on draft day at the state-of-the-art War Room and then dig deep into Cowboys lore on the Ring of Honor Walk presented by Dr Pepper.
 For a great photo with dad, be sure to visit the Grand Atrium and its Italian marble floors, dancing LED displays, and more.
 After a tour, stick around for shopping or a great meal.
 There’s so much to explore at The Star.

 Take Dad Out to the Ballgame